zenomt/rtmp-errata-addenda/rtmp-uris.md

        according to Section 2.5 of RFC 3986.

-    Applications/protocols that use this URI scheme name:  The Flash runtime (including Flash Player) from Adobe Systems Incorporated, communication servers such as Adobe Media Server, and interoperable clients and servers provided by other parties.
+    Applications/protocols that use this URI scheme name:  The Flash runtime (including Flash Player) from Adobe, communication servers such as Adobe Media Server, and interoperable clients and servers provided by other parties.

     Interoperability considerations:  This scheme requires use of RTMP and the RTMP Chunk Stream as defined by the RTMP Specification (as